Al Gore: climate science "reality" versus Republicans

 "Anti-climate lobbyists ... give massive campaign contributions and they're not shy about making it clear to the candidates they support that there's a quid pro quo.
 In return for getting their money, these candidates have to pretend that they really believe this nonsense," the longtime climate change campaigner said on Wednesday in a telephone interview.

-Asked whether Republican candidates who have accepted contributions from fossil fuel industries are compelled to toe the skeptical line on climate change, Gore replied: "That is absolutely the case."
+Asked whether Republican candidates who have accepted contributions from fossil fuel industries are compelled to toe the sceptical line on climate change, Gore replied: "That is absolutely the case."

 Gore -- a Nobel peace laureate, former vice president and star of the Oscar-winning documentary "An Inconvenient Truth" -- said "too many" in his own Democratic Party have done this too but did not name them.